gatsbyjs/gatsby/packages/gatsby-source-wordpress/docs/migrating-from-other-wp-source-plugins.md

 Any inline fragments will need to be updated since type names have changed.
 Use Gatsby's [Graphiql](https://www.gatsbyjs.org/docs/running-queries-with-graphiql/) at `http://localhost:8000/___graphiql` with `gatsby develop` running to determine how your inline fragment typenames should be modified.

-### `gatsby-source-graphql` and `gatsby-image`
+### `gatsby-source-graphql` and `gatsby-plugin-image`

-If you're using any plugins or additional schema customization code to enable the use of `gatsby-image`, you can delete that code and uninstall those plugins. `gatsby-source-wordpress@v4` handles that for you out of the box!
+If you're using any plugins or additional schema customization code to enable the use of `gatsby-plugin-image`, you can delete that code and uninstall those plugins. `gatsby-source-wordpress@v4` handles that for you out of the box!

 ### `gatsby-source-graphql` and WPGraphQL input arguments